scvolabs/scvolabs-website/_posts/2015-07-02-using-the-wisdom-of-crowds.md

 Even though I know there are some fake reviews, I still read them.
 It’s become part of my decision making process before purchasing goods, even when I am not buying online.
 There is a certain amount of conscious and subconscious filtering but reviews most definitely influence my behaviour.
 And [research shows](http://www.bbc.co.uk/news/business-33205905) I am not alone.

-> *Restaurants which increase their ranking on tripadvisor by one star raise revenue by 5-9%
+> *Restaurants which increase their ranking on tripadvisor by one star raise revenue by 5-9%*

 Giving feedback online on products and services I have purchased has also become part of my psyche.
 I love the fact the openness of the internet and fast feedback through public reviews influences retailers and service providers to improve and change behaviour.

-Feedback via the internet has turned on its head the old studies that showed  that a satisfied customer will tell 2-3 people about their experience.
-A dissatisfied consumer will share their experience  with 8-10 people and some even reach beyond 20.
+Feedback via the internet has turned on its head the old studies that showed that a satisfied customer will tell an average of 3 people about their experience.
+A dissatisfied one will share their experience with an average of 8 to 10 people.

 Organisations now have to be responsive to feedback and be seen to promptly implement learning because complaints can quickly go viral.

 Even feedback through traditional means like letters can go viral.
-One of my favourite examples is the 2008 [Complaint Letter to Richard Branson](http://www.telegraph.co.uk/travel/travelnews/4344890/Virgin-the-worlds-best-passenger-complaint-letter.html) and was still appearing in full in mainstream newspaper articles last year.
+One of my favourite examples is the 2008 [Complaint Letter to Richard Branson](http://www.telegraph.co.uk/travel/travelnews/4344890/Virgin-the-worlds-best-passenger-complaint-letter.html) which was still appearing in full in mainstream newspaper articles last year.

-Giving and receiving feedback openly is now part of so many aspects of our lives – I feel a kind of duty to participate when I have something to say so I add my wisdom to the crowd to help others.
+Open feedback is now part of so many aspects of our lives.
+I feel a kind of duty to participate when I have something to say so I add my wisdom to the crowd to help others.

 Is this part of the participation revolution?
 How could we better harness the power of feedback for charities and voluntary organisations?